 Gazprom plans to ramp up gas and gas condensate production from the Achimov and Valanginian deposits lying below the conventionally developed Cenomanian deposits at the fields of the Nadym-Pur-Taz region in the Yamal-Nenets Autonomous Area.

-In order to process additional volumes of condensate from the Achimov deposits of the Nadym-Pur-Taz region, Gazprom is building a condensate stabilization plant near Novy Urengoy.
-Designed for the production of stable condensate, natural gas liquids and de-ethanization gas (with high content of ethane), the plant is slated to be commissioned in late 2019.
+In order to process additional volumes of condensate from the Achimov deposits of the Nadym-Pur-Taz region, Gazprom is building a condensate stabilization unit near Novy Urengoy.
+Designed for the production of stable condensate, natural gas liquids and de-ethanization gas (with high content of ethane), the unit is slated to be commissioned in late 2019.

 Later on, such gas will be conveyed to a de-ethanization gas treatment unit of the Urengoy Condensate Treatment Plant.
 It is planned to bring the unit into operation in late 2019.
 The treated gas will be used as a feedstock for the Novy Urengoy Gas Chemical Complex currently under construction.
-The complex will produce up to 400 thousand tons of polyethylene a year
+The complex will produce up to 400 thousand tons of polyethylene per year.

 Gazprom is also studying the options of transmitting ethane gas from the Achimov and Valanginian deposits of the Nadym-Pur-Taz region and the Yamal Peninsula fields in order to process it in the Northwestern and Volga Federal Districts.

 In addition, the Company is examining the expediency of setting up a gas chemical complex for ethane conversion into polymer products in the Astrakhan Region.
 Ethane may be produced by the Astrakhan GPP after appropriate upgrading.

 The issue of Gazprom’s gas processing strategy in the Russian Federation will be submitted to the Company’s Board of Directors for consideration.